UnityTechnologies/PhotoMode/README.md

 ## Setup

+Context for these steps can be viewed in our [Photo Mode Overview Video](https://youtu.be/GEPJZwFt2DM).

 0. &nbsp;Download the Photo Mode package from this repo’s Releases page.

 0. &nbsp;Open a Unity project with the requirements listed above.
 Ensure all required packages are added before importing Photo Mode and that your scene with the Cinemachine Brain and Virtual Camera is open.